liangshiweigithub/update/Vulkan-3.md

    A subpass consists of drawing operations that use the same attachments.
 Each of these drawing operations may read from some input attachments and render data in some other attachments.
 A render pass also describes the dependencies between attachments: in one subpass we perform rendering into the texture, but in another this texture will be used as a source of data (be sampled from).

-2. ***vkCreateRenderPass*** is used to create a render pass, which requires a pointer to a structure describing all the attachments involved in rendering and all the subpasses forming the render pass.
+2. **Render Pass Attachment Description**

+   To create a render pass, first we prepare an array with elements describing each attachment, regardless of the type of attachment.
 Struct that describes each attachment is ***VkAttachmentDescription***, which contains the following:

    + flags: Describes additional properties of an attachment.
 Only aliasing flag is available, which informs the driver that the attachment shares the same physical memory with another.
    + format: Format of an image used for the attachment.